blockchainofthings/Catenis-API-Docs/source/includes/list_notification_events.md

   "status": "success",
   "data": {
-    "new-msg-received": "A new message has been received", "sent-msg-read": "Previously sent message has been read by intended receiver (target device)" }
+    "new-msg-received": "A new message has been received", "sent-msg-read": "Previously sent message has been read by intended receiver (target device)", "asset-received": "An amount of an asset has been received", "asset-confirmed": "An amount of an asset that was pending due to an asset transfer has been confirmed", "final-msg-progress": "Progress of asynchronous message processing has come to an end", "asset-export-outcome": "Asset export has been finalized",
+    "asset-migration-outcome": "Asset migration has been finalized",
+    "nf-token-received": "One or more non-fungible tokens have been received", "nf-token-confirmed": "One or more non-fungible tokens that were pending due to a non-fungible token issuance/transfer has been confirmed", "nf-asset-issuance-outcome": "Non-fungible asset issuance has been finalized", "nf-token-retrieval-outcome": "Non-fungible token retrieval has been finalized", "nf-token-transfer-outcome": "Non-fungible token transfer has been finalized" }
 }
 ```